cctvfm/cascadence/software/README.md

 1. An Arduino Board definition for the Attiny84, configured to use Micronucleus as the programmer
 2. Micronucleus to communicate with the Attiny84

+Please do not connect the micro usb and eurorack power at the same time, as this may cause over-current warnings on some computers.

 ## 1. Board Definition

 Included are the group of files you need to move to the Arduino board definition folder.
 On Mac this is in